ubuntupunk/muizedroid/README.md

 ### What is MuizeDroid?

-MuizeDroid is an installable catalogue of FOSS (Free and Open Source Software) applications for the Android platform.
+MuizeDroid is an installable catalogue of Community FOSS (Free and Open Source Software) applications for the Android platform.
 The client makes it easy to browse, install, and keep track of updates on your device.
+Install MuizenMesh and other related software based in False Bay, Cape Town.

 ### Installing